 The search display area shows results of the search.
 Artifacts are grouped by repository.
 The artifacts have the following appearance.

-Modules can be collapsed or expanded by double-clicking them, or by clicking the arrow to the left of the module name.
-All modules can be collapsed or expanded by clicking the blue up- and down-arrows above the display area.
+Repositories, folders, and modules can be collapsed or expanded by double-clicking them, or by clicking the arrow to the left of their name.
+Further options are given by the blue up- and down-arrows above the display area.